 Climbing shoes are incredibly nuanced and diverse in shape and feel.
 Finding the right shoe depends a lot on what type of climbing you’re doing and what type of rock you’re doing it on.
 Add in the fact that sizes, rubber type, and fit vary wildly from brand to brand, and it’s no wonder that finding the right shoe can be a challenge.

-That’s why we’ve spent months seeking out and testing the top 10 best climbing shoes to meet your climbing needs and goals, examining factors like the shoe’s profile, closure system, fit and feel, comfort, performance, and sensitivity.
+That’s why we’ve spent months seeking out and testing best climbing shoes to meet your climbing needs and goals, examining factors like the shoe’s profile, closure system, fit and feel, comfort, performance, and sensitivity.

 These shoes smeared up multipitch slab, jammed into a range of crack widths, withstood drizzle, and hit the crag during 90-degree Fahrenheit summer heat.
 The routes were scattered from Canada to Colorado, on various North American granite, and ranged between trad climbing, sport climbing, and toprope.

-For even more help finding the best fit, refer to our buyer’s guide and FAQ at the end of this article.
+For more help finding the best fit, refer to our buyer’s guide and price & value at the end of this article.
 If you’re looking for a quick rundown of price and features, check out our comparison chart.

 The Best Women’s Climbing Shoes of 2024